 Identification and discussion of communications protocols

+Define criteria for evaluating existing applicable communication protocols to meet specific VGI use case requirements.
+Minimally, this should include cost, complexity, openness, security, confidentiality, applicability to use cases.

 Review the existing applicable communication protocols.

 For a VGI resource regulated at the EVSE, how can different communication protocols enable a pathway to utility markets for the VGI product?